Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Abstract

 \section{Abstract}

 Recent advancements in Large Language Models (LLMs) have transformed natural language understanding and generation, leading to extensive benchmarking across diverse tasks.
-However, cryptanalysis—a critical area for data security and encryption—has not yet been thoroughly explored in LLM evaluations.
-To address this gap, we evaluate cryptanalytic potential of state-of-the-art LLMs on encrypted texts generated using a range of cryptographic algorithms.
-We introduce a novel benchmark dataset comprising diverse plain texts—spanning various domains, lengths, writing styles, and topics—paired with their encrypted versions.
-Using zero-shot and few-shot settings, we assess multiple LLMs for decryption accuracy and semantic comprehension across different encryption schemes.
-Our findings reveal key insights into the strengths and limitations of LLMs in side-channel communication while raising concerns about their susceptibility to jailbreaking attacks.
-This research highlights the dual-use nature of LLMs in security contexts and contributes to the ongoing discussion on AI safety and security.
+However, cryptanalysis---a critical area for data security and its connection to LLMs' generalization abilities remains underexplored in LLM evaluations.
+To address this gap, we evaluate the cryptanalytic potential of state‑of‑the‑art LLMs on ciphertexts produced by a range of cryptographic algorithms.
+We introduce a benchmark dataset of diverse plaintexts---spanning multiple domains, lengths, writing styles, and topics—paired with their encrypted versions.
+Using zero‑shot and few‑shot settings along with chain‑of‑thought prompting, we assess LLMs' decryption success rate and discuss their comprehension abilities.
+Our findings reveal key insights into LLMs' strengths and limitations in side‑channel scenarios and raise concerns about their susceptibility to under-generalization related attacks.
+This research highlights the dual‑use nature of LLMs in security contexts and contributes to the ongoing discussion on AI safety and security.